 In working with the pre and postnatal population, one critical element of your training will be Intra-Abdominal Pressure (IAP) management.
 This will be key to helping your clients develop a strong, well functioning core and to mitigating issues with Diastasis Recti and Pelvic Floor Dysfunction.

 What is IAP?

 Interested in learning more about IAP, and proper core training during pregnancy?
-Consider taking our education to become a Pre/Postnatal Performance Training Specialist.
+Explore our Pre/Postnatal Professional Education Courses.